Volunteer Work, Animal Welfare

-The wildlife park which is situated right at the end of the Amazonas started its operation in 1996 with only two spider monkeys, one capuchin monkey and one squirrel monkey.
-Today, the wildlife park cares for about 300 animals of 30 different species, 5 of which are in danger of extinction or vulnerable.
+The wildlife sanctuary which is situated right at the end of the Amazonas started its operation in 1996 with only two spider monkeys, one capuchin monkey and one squirrel monkey.
+Today, the wildlife sanctuary cares for about 300 animals of 30 different species, 5 of which are in danger of extinction or vulnerable.

 The animals are taken care of by vets, natural scientists, and volunteers from all over the world.
 Animals have special diets according to their species and are provided with medical care and social rehabilitation if needed.
 Some animals can also leave their cages for a walk, exploring their natural surroundings.

 Since the animal welfare center cares for diverse animals, they are separated into specific areas.
 Volunteers are assigned to one of these different responsibilities.
 The main task for volunteers is assisting in cleaning, preparing food and providing it.
 Some animals are taken out of their cages and enclosures and brought to so called runners during the day.
 Others have to be accompanied into the wild (coatis, monkeys, pumas, birds).